Urban Development

 Urban development must shift from measures that we believe will pay off in the future, to measures that we know reduce emissions now.

-We have known for a long time the need to cut greenhouse gas emissions related to urban development, without being able to implement a gradual shift towards low-emission cities in Norway.
-We must therefore shift urban development from measures that we believe will pay off in the future, to measures that we know reduce emissions here and now.
+We have long understood the need to reduce greenhouse gas emissions from urban development, yet we have struggled to implement a gradual transition toward low-emission cities in Norway.
+We must therefore shift urban development from measures that we believe will yield results in the future, to measures that we know reduce emissions here and now.

 Three important measures needed in urban development:

-Urban development on nature's terms will not only reduce greenhouse gas emissions, but also help capture and sequester more CO2 from the atmosphere than today.
+Urban development on nature’s terms will not only reduce greenhouse gas emissions, but also enhance our ability to capture and store more CO₂ from the atmosphere than we do today.

 New urban development projects should not reduce natural space and lead to encroachment on nature, but rather contribute to increasing biomass and repairing ecosystems.